spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 * It violates the group's regular VM count request.

-I WILL MOVE EVERYTHIING BELOW TO A SEPRATE PAGE AFTER CONTENT APPROVAL
+I WILL MOVE EVERYTHING BELOW TO A SEPARATE PAGE AFTER CONTENT APPROVAL

-#  Set up Dynamic Commitments
+#  Set up Commitments

 Cloud service provider relevance: <font color="#FC01CC">AKS</font>

-Before you can turn on dynamic commitments for your cluster or virtual node groups, you need to:
+Before you can turn on commitments for your cluster or virtual node groups, you need to:

 *  [Get your Azure credentials](link)
 *  [Connect Commitments to Spot Products](link)